Last updated on .

 Relics of the Three Hierarchs

-In the left aisle of the nave, visitors will find the stairs up to the pulpit as well as the relics of three important bishops.
-They were the most influential theologians of the early church and are celebrated throughout the Christian world.
+In the left aisle of the nave, you’ll find the stairs up to the pulpit as well as the relics of three important bishops.
+They were the most influential theologians of the early Church and are celebrated throughout the Christian world.

 The relics belong to St. Basil the Great (330-379), St. Gregory the Theologian (c.
 329-390), and St. John Chrysostom.
 They rest in marble reliquaries with an icon of each saint in front.